jaidetree/valhalla/prompt-plan.md

 Let's create comprehensive integration tests and examples to demonstrate the capabilities of our validation library.

 ## Task
-Create a new namespace `jaidetree.valhalla.integration` and implement:
+Create a new namespace `dev.jaide.valhalla.integration` and implement:

 1. Comprehensive integration tests for the entire library
 2. Realistic examples of validation scenarios